 Are there new codes for vaccines and vaccine administration?

-Beginning on January 1, 2021, CMS will implement 21 new ICD-10-PCS codes for vaccines and therapeutics, including FDA-approved baricitinib, currently used for rheumatoid arthritis (brand name Olumiant), and when used for inpatient treatment and in conjunction with remdesivir, as well as monoclonal antibody and immunomodulator treatments.
+CMS also recently implemented 21 new ICD-10-PCS codes for vaccines and therapeutics, including FDA-approved baricitinib, currently used for rheumatoid arthritis (brand name Olumiant), and when used for inpatient treatment and in conjunction with remdesivir, as well as monoclonal antibody and immunomodulator treatments.

 For inpatient care, CMS has approved using the CPT code for vaccines and vaccine administration for all inpatients.
 Medicare Advantage participants should have claims submitted to Original Medicare for all vaccines and vaccine administration through 2021.

 On November 10, 2020, the AMA released new codes for the vaccine (91300 – Pfizer and 91301 – Moderna), as well as new administration codes (0001A, 0002A, 0011A, and 0012A).
 And on September 7, 2021, new codes were released for vaccine booster shots and their administration.

 Additionally, the AMA released new CPT codes for the COVID-19 vaccine from AstraZeneca and the University of Oxford, as well as from Janssen.
 The codes were conceived and approved in anticipation of vaccine approval sometime in early 2021.
 Click here for code information.

 Are there new codes for monoclonal antibody treatments?

 Beginning 11/10/20, the Centers for Medicare and Medicaid Services (CMS) initiated new codes for COVID-19 Monoclonal Antibodies and their administration during the public health emergency.
 Click here for code information.

 How do we treat out-of-pocket costs, including co-payments and deductibles, for COVID-19 testing or treatment?